dynoser/dubla/README.md

 # Dubla

+`Dubla` encoding scheme allows to almost halve the number of characters that the text takes up.

+This is achieved through the use of two factors:
+ 1) Base-1024 charset;
+ 2) AltBase64 inside.

+### 1. Base-1024 charset.

-`Dubla` is a data encoding based on the following 1024 characters:
+This data encoding based on the following 1024 characters (10 bits encoded per each character space):

 ```php
 $charSet =